dobromir-hristov/vue-beginner-workshop/1-introduction/README.md

 ### Challenges

-1. Use the [base/index.html](./base/index.html) as your starting point.
+1. Use the [1-introduction/base/index.html](./base/index.html) as your starting point.

-2. Create an empty `#app` div inside the body.
-3. Create a new Vue instance and mount it to the `#app` div.
-    - The `el` property needs equal `#app`
+#### What you will do
-4. Using moustache syntax, display a data property from the Vue instance
+1. Define a dynamic data property inside the new Vue instance's data object.
-    - You need to define the property inside the `data` object
+2. Display the newly defined data property in the template using moustache syntax `{{ property }}`